-- 1. First time, student is placed on Financial Aid Warning. - 2.
-Second time, the student is placed on Financial Aid Probation. - Appeal is required. - Student must submit a petition for re-instatement. - 3.
-Third time, student is placed on Financial Aid Suspension.
-No further appeal is available.
+- .
+First time, student is placed on Financial Aid Warning. - 2.
+Second time, the student is placed on Financial Aid Probation. - Appeal is required. - Student must submit a petition for re-instatement.

 Financial Aid Warning

 Recipients of Student Financial Aid Assistance will receive a Warning letter after any semester in which their cumulative grade-point average falls below 2.0 or they fail to satisfactorily complete 67 percent of the credit hours in which they are enrolled.
 The Warning letter serves as a caution to the student that he or she did not maintain satisfactory academic progress during the last semester of attendance at NPC.
 Students are eligible to continue to receive financial aid assistance while on warning status if all other eligibility requirements are met.